mrwadson/callback-csv-parser/README.md

     ```shell
     cp parse.example.php parse.php # and edit script parse.php for your purpose
     ```
-2. In `parse.php` can be used three callback functions (see `parse.sample.php`) for parsing CSV file:
+2. In `parse.php` can be used three callback functions (see `parse.example.php`) for parsing CSV file:
    - Every row (`rowCallback`)
    - Header (`headCallback`)
    - Whole result (`resultCallback`)